bioinformed/glu-genetics/doc/modules/ld/tagzilla.rst

   Both options control the ratio between the tags and loci.
-If the size of the bin is too large and thus the number of loci per tag is too big, the genotype failure on the tag will lead to losing information on lots of loci surrogated only by that tag.
+If the size of the bin is too large and thus the number of loci per tag is too big, the genotype failure on the tag will lead to losing information on lots of loci covered only by that tag.
 Instead of picking another candidate tag from large bin as in a post-process, TagZilla incorporates this user requirement into the binning process and generates bins only satisfying these requirements.